musepm/muse/README.md

 ### Naming convention

 * Mock classes for testing are in `muse-mock-{service}`, e.g. `muse-mock-text` for the text/SMS mock implementation.
+(Might use Sinon to enhance mock objects returned to user.)

 * Each mock and back end implements a class with an identical set of public methods.
 Back end modules are named